Enjoy the very best of the Scottish Highlands and Lowlands

 This super excursion takes us down Strathfillan by Ben More and Loch Dochard, to Glen Ogle and Loch Earn.
 We are now in the lands of Rob Roy McGregor and pass Kingshouse and Loch Lubnaig before arriving at the Trossachs and Callander.
 We are soon in Stirling where we can enjoy the castle and the Regimental Museum of the Argyll & Sutherland Highlanders.
 The views across the central belt of Scotland are transfixing and memorable and never to be forgotten.
 After Stirling we take the motorway along to Falkirk and the site of The Kelpies, the outstanding monuments to the horses who towed barges across Scotland from the North Sea to the Atlantic Shores.
 The Kelpies can only be described as a magnificent 100ft high engineering wonder.
 You will love them!

-“We stayed in Dalmally and everything you said about how good it is was true.
+“We stayed in Muthu Dalmally Hotel and everything you said about how good it is was true.
 We enjoyed the hotel and your helpful staff and the trips out were well above standard.
 Words cannot do justice to it all.
 We are coming again”

 Pitlochry & Blair Castle